LilyTronics/lily_data_logger_software/readme.md

 Universal data logger software aiming to work with any kind of electronics measurement device.

+## Editions

+The Lily Data Logger Studio has two editions:

+* CE: Community Edition.
+  * A simple tool that only logs data (measurements).
+  * Is provides as is and has no support.

+* XE: eXtended Edition.
+  * All features of the CE.
+  * Extra support for the following instruments:
+    * Tektronics TD220 (or similar: TDS200/TDS1000/TDS2000).
+    * TTi PL303QMD-P power supply.
+    * National Instruments USB-6009 DAQ (requires NI drivers, not included, installation manual available).
+    * Protek 506 multimeter.
+    * Temperature chamber simulator (for testing the process control feature).
+  * Process control automation.
+Create and run processes to control your entire test setup (test automation).
+  * Support from LilyTronics.
+    * Help when using the application and creating processes.
+    * Help for adding your instruments.

+The CE version is available through GitHub.
+The XE version is sold through our website at https://lilytronics.nl.

 ## Installation

 There will be an executable for Windows available when the first release is ready (portable).